Bariatric Surgery is defined as a surgery that promotes weight loss by controlling the amount of food consumed by a person.

 - The surgery can be fatal in rare case scenario

-- Leads to diarrhea, nausea, or vomiting
+- This leads to diarrhea, nausea, or vomiting

 - Low blood sugar levels